Exhaust Systems WG

 During various meetings it was decided to focus on the creation of the Waste Heat Recovery Unit (WHRU) standard and later amend the existing API standard on Heat Recovery Steam Generators (HRSG).
 The different organisations have reviewed their section of the standard which will be rewritten to fit ISO standard regulations.

 Moreover, it has been decided that the standard should highlight the possibilities and importance of Computational fluid dynamics (CFD) simulation.
 The group agreed that the best way to validate the CFD code is to use a benchmark case which can be included in the appendix of the standard.
 ETN, Total and Frazer-Nash have written the Description of Work (DoW) for the benchmark test, explaining the benefits of the study and including a clear timeline and financial overview.

-The ETN standard was issued in 2015.
-In February 2016 the ISO TC 192 initiated a New Work Item aiming at drafting an ISO standard on the WHRU based on the ETN standard.
-As liaison member of the ISO TC192, ETN is following the development of the ISO standard.
+The ETN standard was issued in 2015 (see “Documentation” tab).
+In February 2016 the ISO TC 192 initiated a new work item aiming at drafting an ISO standard on the WHRU based on the ETN standard.
+As liaison member of the ISO TC192, ETN followed the development of the ISO standard.

 Ugo Simeoni (ETN)